AriFordsham/GHCWiki/why-not-git-hub.md

 - No possibility to mark inline comments 'Done'.

+- No way to review diffs with more than 1500 lines.

 ### Git repository

 - GitHub lacks several things we already use.
 For example, there is **no way to add pre commit hooks** to repositories that ban commits containing whitespace, trailing spaces, and other `lint` errors. [ https://git.haskell.org](https://git.haskell.org) automatically enforces this to help keep new code tab-free.
 GitHub has no alternative to this.